 I definitely struggled with my mental health both during treatment and after it.
 Everything in your life changes in an instant.
 Your body changes.
 You lose so much both physically and mentally.

 I began to see a therapist which has helped me immensely.
 In addition to that I starting a gratitude journal.
 I found this incredibly useful.
 Even on the days I had chemo, I made sure to write down things I was grateful for.
 It was such an important tool for me that last year I launched a new company called The Positive Day Planner and created 21-day gratitude planners.
-You can see more about them here.

 Black Women Rising started as monthly peer to peer support groups – these are the heart of the project.
 From there we ran pamper events for women of colour.
 The next big step was the UK first’s all-Black cancer portrait exhibition which launched at The Oxo Tower and then toured London.
 In 2020 we launched our weekly podcast as well as publishing our inaugural magazine.